-For many years, I used to think low back pain is a muscle or spine problem or pinched nerves in the spine.
-After having read much of the history of pain science and the research on gate control theory, neuromatrix theory, phantom limb pain, low back pain is much more than just “something is wrong with my tissues.”
-(1,2,3) Although psychosocial factors can affect pain intensity and the perception of pain in general,(4,5) sometimes low back pain can primarily be caused by biological factors, such as irritated or “entrapped” cluneal nerves.
+For many years, I used to think low back pain is a muscle, spine, or pinched nerve problem.
+After reading about the history of pain science and the research about gate control theory and neuromatrix theory, low back pain is much more than just “something is wrong with my tissues.”

 “After having experienced SCN surgery, I found many patients have pain at MCN.
 I think that most of MCN entrapments were treated as sacroiliac joint problem because few doctors know MCN entrapment,” Aota said.